VBA Controls: VBA Form Control & ActiveX Controls in Excel

 GUI is the acronym for Graphical User Interface.
 The GUI is the part of the program that the user interacts with.
 A GUI is made up of controls.
-The following table shows some of the most commonly used GUI controls in VBA.
+These Excel VBA controls can be used in a Form.
+The following table shows some of the most commonly used GUI VBA controls.

 |1||Command||Used to execute code|